mustafasaifee42/VR-Viz/ReadMe/MapStackedBarChart.md

 mapOrigin|array of 2 ints|Defines the origin for the planes. __Required.__ _Format example: [0,0]_
 rotation|string|Defines the rotation. __Required.__ _Format example: '-90 0 0'_
 map|object|Defines style of the maps. __Required__
-map.data|geoJson|Defines the geoJson file that would be used to draw the map. __Required.__ map.projection|string|Defines the projection of the map. __Not Required.
-Default value: Robinson__ _Available values: Mercator, Robinson, Gall-Peter, Winkel-Tripel, Equirectangular, Natural Earth1._ map.shapeIdentifier|string|Defines the field in the geoJson file of the map which can be used to indentify the different geoJson shapes. __Required.__ map.style|object|Defines the style for the planes. __Required.__ map.style.extrusion|object|Defines the height of the map. __Required.__ map.style.extrusion.value|float|Defines the height of the map. __Required.__ _Value must always be greater that 0.
+map.data|TopoJson|Defines the TopoJson file that would be used to draw the map. __Required.__ map.projection|string|Defines the projection of the map. __Not Required.
+Default value: Robinson__ _Available values: Mercator, Robinson, Gall-Peter, Winkel-Tripel, Equirectangular, Natural Earth1._ map.shapeIdentifier|string|Defines the field in the TopoJson file of the map which can be used to indentify the different TopoJson shapes. __Required.__ map.shapeKey|string|Defines the field in the TopoJson which defines the array of the different TopoJson shapes. __Required.__ map.style|object|Defines the style for the planes. __Required.__ map.style.extrusion|object|Defines the height of the map. __Required.__ map.style.extrusion.value|float|Defines the height of the map. __Required.__ _Value must always be greater that 0.
 It should be not be 0._